-- 2. I remind the parties that adjudication is an evidence-based process and in order for any remedy to be awarded, the evidence must show that the company has not provided its services to the standard that would reasonably be expected of it. - 3.
-I acknowledge that the crux of the customer's dispute rests with their dissatisfaction that the wholesaler has rejected their claim to retroactively re-band their site to a band 3 tariff and provide a backdated refund accordingly.
+- 2. I remind the parties that adjudication is an evidence-based process and in order for any remedy to be awarded, the evidence must show that the company has not provided its services to the standard that would reasonably be expected of it.
+As the party raising the dispute, the initial onus of proof rests with the customer. - 3.
+I acknowledge that the main aspect of the customer's dispute rests with their dissatisfaction that the wholesaler has rejected their request to reduce their surface-water drainage charges (and write off the outstanding charges for this).
 In order to make a decision in this matter, I must clearly distinguish between actions taken by the wholesaler and the duty owed by the retailer (the company) to its customers.
 Since the water market in England opened up to retailers in April 2017, all non-household customers have been moved to a wholesale/retail split service.
 As a result, a non-household customer now only has a relationship with the retailer.
 In turn, an adjudicator operating under the Water Redress Scheme may only make findings related to those things for which the retailer, as the party to the case, has responsibility, and not those things for which the wholesaler has responsibility.
 This includes, however, the effectiveness with which the retailer has operated as an intermediary between the wholesaler and the customer. - 4.
-Accordingly, it is clear from the above that I am unable to examine/address the customer's substantive complaint regarding the wholesaler's decision to reject their claim to retroactively reband their site to a band 3 tariff and provide a backdated refund accordingly.
-The appropriateness of this outcome is also further reinforced by the fact the issue forming the basis of the customer's complaint occurred prior to the actual existence of the company.
-For the avoidance of doubt, the company cannot be held accountable for the actions of third-parties occurring prior to its existence. - 5.
-Notwithstanding all the above, I am still able to look at whether the service provided by the company (XWater) has met the standard to be reasonably expected (of a water retailer) by the average person. - 6.
+In light of the above, it is clear that I am unable to examine/address the customer's substantive complaints regarding the wholesaler's decision to reject their claim to reduce their surface-water drainage charges (and to write off the outstanding charges).
+However, I can look at whether the service provided by the company (XWater) has met the standard to be reasonably expected (of a water retailer) by the average person. - 5.
 Following careful review of all the submissions and documents provided by the respective parties, overall, I am satisfied that the company has met its obligations to the customer as a water retailer.
 Specifically, I note that the company pursued the wholesaler on the customer's behalf and appropriately conveyed their challenge to its rejection of their claim.
 However, the wholesaler ultimately declined to depart from its position, explained how it reached its decision and upheld the rejection of the customer's claim.
 The company then conveyed the wholesaler's position to the customer.
 Accordingly, under the circumstances, I am satisfied that the company acted appropriately to pursue the wholesaler in relation to the customer's complaint and appropriately explained its position to the customer.